John Franklin Reinhardt House

-Mount Welcome, also known as the John Franklin Reinhardt House, is a historic home located near Mariposa and Lowesville, Lincoln County, North Carolina.
+The John Franklin Reinhardt House, also known as Mount Welcome, is a historic home located near Mariposa and Lowesville, Lincoln County, North Carolina.
 It was built in 1885, and is a two-story double-pile weatherboarded frame dwelling.
 It has a low hipped roof and incorporates a rear ell that was part of an earlier Federal / Greek Revival dwelling.

 It was listed on the National Register of Historic Places in 1991.